LEARN

 While a perfectly symmetrical body isn't possible, stretching can make your body more balanced, improving your posture and reducing your chance of injury.

-Franklin explains that while you’re never going to achieve full symmetry, you don’t want one side to compensate for the less flexible side.
-She recommends spending some extra time on an injured or nondominant side to rehabilitate it.
+You're never going to achieve full symmetry, and you don't want one side to compensate for the less flexible side.
+Spending some extra time on an injured or nondominant side can help rehabilitate it.

 Should Everyone Perform the Same Type of Stretch?